social-navigation-group/sbpd-dataset-pipeline/labelling-tool/README.md

 ---

 #### **Missing**
 This button allows the user to draw a missing trajectory where none currently exists, starting at the frame the button was clicked.
 After pressing the button, the UI will update showing the "Apply" and "Cancel" buttons.
-If the user attempts to click **Apply** before making any change a message will be prompt to ensure proper action, be it to cancel or draw the missing trajectory.
+If the user attempts to click **"Apply"** before making any change a message will be prompt to ensure proper action, be it to cancel or draw the missing trajectory.
 To draw the trajectory, the user must click directly at the video - each click will make the video jump 30 frames ahead so that the user can keep clicking the next point of the trajectory.
 This continues until there are no more frames or the user manually stops the relabeling.
-To apply the change the user needs to click the "Apply" button.
+To apply the change the user needs to click the **"Apply"** button.
 If the user made the mistake of clicking in the missing button, the user can cancel it enabling the other modifiers.

 ##### Summarized Steps
 3. Draw the desired trajectory by **clicking in the video** - each click pushes the video 30 frames ahead, for the next point.